 For the folks who run the park in the movie, innovation (as they say many times) is the key that allows them to move forward.
 They spend big money improving technology, sharpening design, and strengthening their huge lizards.
 Basically, they make their product/service better.

 The only way to success in your market is through solid innovation.
 Do it differently.
 Don’t copy your competition.
-Spend less money trying to reach everyone, and instead build presence by offering the best product you can.
+Spend less money trying to reach everyone, and instead build a presence by offering the best product you can.

 Influencers: Find the guy and work with him

-To be honest, probably no one knows you (no worries, I’m just as anonymous).
+I certainly know a few people who wanted to watch the movie only because of this guy… To be honest, probably no one knows you (no worries, I’m just as anonymous).
 And they know you even less when you’re just about to start your first business/start-up/blog… You’re not part of or cannot find an existing community, so people are completely oblivious of you.
 So, how can we fix that?
 Thankfully there are a lot of uber-famous people you can tap into (aka those more popular than you).

 You only need to find them and start interacting with them.
 Build a relationship.
 It’s exactly what Jurassic World did.
 They already knew that most of the classic Jurassic Park fans were going to watch the movie, but how can they approach a bigger, younger audience?
 Getting the latest sexy icon on board to play one of the main roles did the trick.
 Can you hear that influence?
 Find the right person: someone more experienced than you, or more popular, or the trending guy.
 Become his friend and get him to share your content.
 If you don’t have a community, join someone else’s!